astrochart/astrochart.github.io/wiki/main_page.md

 ![MW Rotation Curve](assets/rot_curve.png){: style="float: left; width: 49%; padding-top: 3%; padding-bottom: 3%; min-width: 300px"}
 <div style="clear: both;"></div>
 Left is a CHART horn on the roof of a building at Arizona State University.
-Right is a Milky Way rotation curve measured by participants at one of our [workshops](workshops.html), compared to a professional survey.
+Right is a graph showing the velocity of hydrogen gas in the Milky Way galaxy measured by participants at one of our [workshops](workshops.html), compared to a professional survey.
+Rotation curves like this is one way to show evidence for [dark matter](https://en.wikipedia.org/wiki/Dark_matter)!
+The tutorials on this site will walk you through building your own telescope, planning and carrying out observations, and analyzing data to produce results like this.

 # Get Started
 To read about the science, you can check out the [Science Background](science.html) page.
 Then, to build your telescope, acquire the materials listed on the [Telescope Construction](telescope_design.html) page, which also includes instructions to build the horn that will function as your telescope and set up the software.